MatejBransky/react-mathjax/README.md

 - it contains tests
 - KaTeX with React is much better than MathJax
 - supports macros! (example of usage in [demo](https://codesandbox.io/s/github/MatejMazur/react-katex/tree/master/demo) - replacing `\cdot` with asterisk `*`)
-- smaller
+- smaller (1.8 kB minified, 920 B gzip)
-- much more readable internal code
+- much more readable internal code (no weird quirks with mathjax lib)
 - LaTeX is better than AsciiMath
 - `react` and `katex` are in `pkg.devDependencies` (user now has power to update dependencies)
 - ...